LucasGdosR/advent_of_code_24/day11/README.md

 - Logarithm and exponential math for manipulating decimal digits in an integer.

 Part 2:
-I only cared about the count of stones, which is what was being asked.
+I only cared about the stone count, which is what was being asked.
 This allowed me to use memoization to cache the count that a stone eventually should get to.
 - Memoization implementation;
 - Same math.